Krasjet/mint/README.md

 Dependencies
 ------------

-mint does not depend on anything, even libc, you should be able to compile it with any C compiler compatible with C99.
+mint does not depend on anything, even libc.
+You should be able to compile it with any C compiler compatible with C99.

 [1]: https://en.wikipedia.org/wiki/Interval_(music)#Shorthand_notation